 In this video clip Victoria talks about how cycling is in her blood and what it means for her to take part in Sport.
 Your challenge is to work out ( to guess) what 3 questions she was asked.
 Leave a comment in the Reply box.

 Can you talk about the following topics for 1 minute?

 - Your neighborhood and the place you grew up?

 - Your studies and your dream job?

 - Your best / worst holiday?

 Answering job interview questions can be a nightmare.
 However with a little preparation and planning it can become much easier.
 Our Guest Blogger, Manolo, wrote a lot about this topic.
 Save time and read about his experiences:

 If you are looking for work, would you be able to answer the most common interview questions and give specific examples?
-Don’t know what are the most common interview questions, no problem download them from the DOWNLOADS section, subhead: SPEAKING-Interview Questions S:
+You don’t know what the most common interview questions are, no problem:

 Free Dating.co.uk is a UK based online dating company.
 If you want to improve your vocabulary, their website: is great place to spend 10 minutes.

 Also, if you want to improve your writing technique, try and write a personal profile about yourself with less than 75 words.
 What type of person are you?